Eugène Marais: After the war

 Marais switched from composing poetry in English to composing in Afrikaans during the despondent era that followed the British defeat and conquest of the two Boer Republics.
 As the leader of the Second Afrikaans Language Movement, Marais work was translated into various languages either late in his life or after his death.

 From 1905 Marais studied nature in the Waterberg ('Water Mountain'), a wilderness area north of Pretoria, and wrote in his native Afrikaans about the animals he observed.
 His studies of termites led him to conclude that the colony ought to be considered as a single organism, a prescient insight that predated the elaboration of the idea by Richard Dawkins.
 In the Waterberg, Marais also studied the black mamba, spitting cobra and puff adder.
 Moreover, he observed a specific troop of baboons at length, and from these studies there sprang numerous magazine articles and the books My Friends the Baboons and The Soul of the Ape.
-He is acknowledged as the father of the scientific study of the behaviour of animals, known as Ethology.